Hands-on Guide to LLM Caching with LangChain to Boost LLM Responses

 Understanding LLM Caching

 LLM caching is a technique used to improve the efficiency and performance of LLM by reducing the cost associated in deploying it.
 It uses the concept of storing and reusing the previously generated responses for identical and similar queries or prompts.
-LLM caching uses an in memory cache which stores cached responses to a prompt
+LLM caching uses an in memory cache which stores cached responses to a prompt.

 When the LLM receives a prompt, the system first checks if an identical or very similar prompt exists in the cache.
 If found, it returns the cached response instead of generating a new one using the LLM.
 If not found, the prompt is sent to the LLM for generating the response.
 This newly generated response is then stored in the cache for future use.